NickBot-dev/azure-network-protocols/README.md

 </p>
 <p>
-Back in Wireshark, we see the requests and replys between the Windows and Linux Virtual Machines.
+Back in Wireshark, we see the requests from the Linux VM, as well as the replies from the Windows VM.
 </p>
 <br />